calmdocs/SwiftStreamManager/README.md

 # SwiftStreamManager

-Run a golang binary in a native macOS SwiftUI app.
+Run a golang binary embedded in a native macOS SwiftUI app.

 ## Setup